Paul Mescal Bio

 Early Life and Background

-Paul Colm Michael Mescal was born on 2 February 1996 in Maynooth, County Kildare, Ireland, to Dearbhla Mescal Ni Molloy, a Garda, and Paul Mescal, a teacher who acted semi-professionally.
-He grew up in County Kildare with a younger sister, singer-songwriter Nell Mescal, and a younger brother, Donnacha.
+Paul Mescal was born on 2 February 1996 in Dublin, Ireland, and raised in the town of Maynooth in County Kildare.
+He is the son of Dearbhla Mescal Ni Molloy, a member of the Garda Síochána, Ireland’s national police service, and Paul Mescal, a school teacher who also acted semi-professionally.
+He has a younger sister, the singer-songwriter Nell Mescal, and a younger brother, Donnacha.
+The family environment, which blended public service, education, and creative work, helped shape Mescal’s early interest in performance.

 Path to Celebrity